bishrtabbaa/amazon-sagemaker-examples/heartdisease/README.md

 - ML Evaluation
 - ML Deployment

-## :heart: 1.0 Heart Failure Domain Understanding
+## :hospital: 1.0 Heart Failure Domain Understanding

 Cardiovascular disease (CVD) is a leading cause of death globally, taking approximately 17 million lives each year.
 CVDs are a group of diseases of the heart and blood vessels and include coronary heart disease, cerebrovascular disease, rheumatic heart disease and other conditions.
 More than four out of five CVD deaths are due to heart attacks and strokes, and one third of these deaths occur prematurely in people under 70 years of age.